 "I have personally seen the benefits [of the program] to not only individual researchers but the wider audience and the positive effect this has on public discourse" - Dr Misty Jenkins, IMMP mentor

 "I have since pursued specific media relationships which have resulted in several radio interviews [and]... co-producing a radio program, as well as being an interviewer...
 I wouldn't have been as confident doing this without some of the background and exposure the AusSMC mentoring program gave me" - Dr Megan Williams, previous IMMP participant

 The AusSMC, with media partner NITV-SBS, ran successful pilot programs in 2016 and 2017 with 19 Indigenous researchers.
-Thanks to funding from CSL and ConocoPhillips, the program will run again in February 2020.
+Thanks to funding from CSL and ConocoPhillips, the program ran again in February 2020.
 Click here for a media release issued on the eve of the latest program.

 For more information: Contact the AusSMC on 08 7120 8666 or email@example.com